Is there a film department at the University of Pittsburgh?

 How do I become an Undergraduate Teaching Assistant for a course?

 UTAs are frequently used in commonly taught courses (such as Introduction to Film, the film learning community class Introduction to Arts and Sciences, Film Analysis, World Film History, and themed genre classes).
 With the exception of Introduction to Film, you need to have taken the course previously and received a B or higher as a final grade.
 For Introduction to Film, you may UTA without having taken the course so long as you completed Film Analysis with a B or higher.
-Let your professor know if you are interested in being a UTA, reply to the call for UTAs email from the Film Studies distribution list, or email Dr. Dana Och at firstname.lastname@example.org.
+Let your professor know if you are interested in being a UTA, reply to the call for UTAs email from the Film and Media Studies distribution list, or email Dr. Dana Och at firstname.lastname@example.org.

 I want to study abroad.
 Do you recommend it?

-Are internships available in film studies?
+Are internships available in Film and Media Studies?

 Planning for your future:

-Film Studies graduates pursue careers in diverse fields, including but not limited to television production, film production, visual arts, advertising and marketing, film exhibition, film or media business, media librarianship, arts management, film and media curatorship, teaching and journalism.
+Film and Media Studies graduates pursue careers in diverse fields, including but not limited to television production, film production, visual arts, advertising and marketing, film exhibition, film or media business, media librarianship, arts management, film and media curatorship, teaching and journalism.

 Many students go on to graduate school in a variety of fields: Film history/criticism, filmmaking, journalism, business, law, library science, graphics, and museum studies.